I made roasted almond slivers (aka haystack cookies) with chocolate for the first time at our annual Christmas cookie bake in 2002.

-To make roasted chocolate almond slivers, you need, as the name says, almond slivers.
-For a portion of 9 large cookies or 18 small ones, 3.53 oz (100 g) almond slivers are sufficient.
-Use unsalted almonds for this chocolate almonds recipe!
+To make haystack cookies, you need almond slivers.
+For a serving of 9 large cookies or 18 small ones, 1 cup of almond slivers are sufficient.
+Use unsalted almonds for this haystack cookie recipe!

-You will also need 5.29 - 7 oz (150-200 g) of chocolate couverture.
+You will also need 1 ¼ cups of chocolate.
 The more couverture, the more chocolaty it tastes.
-Chocolate lovers should therefore prefer to use 7 oz (200 g) of couverture 😉

 Here, as always, it depends on personal taste.
 If you prefer it to be intense, with a rich chocolate flavor, it is best to use dark chocolate.
 The dark chocolate version can also be refined wonderfully with dried cranberries if you want something fruity.

 If you like it really sweet, go for the white couverture.
 The white couverture is less intense than the dark chocolate but much sweeter.
 Raisins get along extraordinarily well with white chocolate and offer a pleasant change or addition here.
 You should definitely try it at least ONE TIME!